In an emergency

 Do not drive during heavy ashfall.
 It can clog the engine and damage your vehicle.

 Keep contact details of friends and family nearby, in case you need any support.
+For more information you can check the Manatū Ora | Ministry of Health website.

-Strictly follow any official instructions from local authorities to keep yourself, and anyone else you might interact with, as safe as possible.
+Strictly follow any official instructions from local authorities to keep yourself, and anyone you might interact with, as safe as possible.